ravi861/nperf-rs/README.md

-# netperf (np)
+# nperf
 A network performance measurement tool for TCP/UDP/QUIC protocols.
 Similar to iperf3 in usage.

 QUIC protocol testing uses the [quinn](https://github.com/quinn-rs/quinn) QUIC implementation.
 Future support for [Quiche](https://github.com/cloudflare/quiche) is WIP.

 ## Differences to iperf3
-- QUIC is newly supported in np
+- QUIC is newly supported in nperf
-- Some CLI options yet to be supported in np and some are WIP
+- Some CLI options yet to be supported in nperf and some are WIP
 - SCTP is unsupported
 - No support for --bidir